plone/training/gatsby/data.rst

 This is very useful because we can't expose a GraphQL query in components that are not page components, and with these "StaticQuery" components, we could avoid passing useless properties through the components hierarchy that are only needed by a certain leaf.

-.. note:: passing props to too many levels is called `props drilling` in ReactJS, and is always better to avoid it.
+.. note:: Passing props to too many levels is called `props drilling` in ReactJS, and is always better to avoid it.

 If we look at `Layout` component in ``components/layout.js`` file, we could see an example of `StaticQuery` to read the site title: